zng-ui/zng-template/README.md

 All crates that are part of the final binary are placed in the `crates` directory.
 All crates that are only used during development are placed in the `tools` directory.

-The root `Cargo.toml` only declares the workspace, dependencies used by multiple project crates and build profiles.
+The root `Cargo.toml` only declares the workspace, shared dependencies and build profiles.

 Only `crates/t-app-t/Cargo.toml` declares a version, all other crates are internal with version `0.0.0`.

 As the project grows expect the number of crates to reach dozens at least.
-Prefixes can be used to define "categories", for example, as the `gui` crate grows large hot-reload might slow down, you might then declare a `crates/gui-my-widget` for each large screen or widget.
+Prefixes can be used to define "categories", for example, as the `gui` crate grows hot-reload might slow down, you can them declare a `crates/gui-my-widget` for each screen or widget.

 The Zng project uses this pattern successfully, we learned it from the Rust-Analyzer project, read [Large Rust Workspaces](https://matklad.github.io/2021/08/22/large-rust-workspaces.html) for more details.